donnell-f/Gjallarhorn-Rune-Translator/README.md

-EDIT: This program is outdated, I remade it and now it's called FOSC.
-Please do not download Gjallarhorn.
+EDIT: This program is somehwat broken.
+I recommend that you use FOSC instead (another program I made).

 ________________________________________________________________________________
 Info: